 Past Paper Sessions and Workshops:

-All students are invited to attend the small group sessions, which involve completing and going over past 11+ papers.
+All students are invited to attend the past paper sessions, but these are mainly attended by Year 5.
+The sessions involve completing and going over past 11+ papers.
 For the workshops, we focus on a particular area such as writing or algebraic problem-solving to develop knowledge and understanding.
 The importance of these workshops cannot be overstated.
 My previous students have not only benefited in terms of their exam skills and techniques but also enjoyed the sessions, making new friends and sharing their experiences.
 Students' progress is carefully tracked and monitored after every session so that I can inform parents of both strengths and development areas.
 Parents have noted how beneficial these workshops as a marker of where their child is in relation to the 11+ standard.

 I provide you with important information about the 11+, including book recommendations and tips to help your child.
 I encourage your child to be reflective and confident and give you verbal feedback after every session; where necessary, I provide written feedback.